uniqush/uniqush-push/docs/delivery-point-rebinding.md

 integration tests rather than mocked:

 - a delivery point whose provider was removed — survives a read (Phase 0)
+- a delivery point whose binding was removed — survives a read (Phase 0)
-- a delivery point orphaned for real — fully torn down, no leaked counter
+- a delivery point orphaned for real — fully torn down, no leaked counter, no stale set member
-- a service with two providers of one type — reported, and resolved via the stored binding
+- a service with two providers of one type — reported by `/checkdb`, and resolved via the stored binding on both read and subscribe
 - `/addpsp` with `replace=true` — subscriptions survive; the old provider record and set membership are gone
+- `/addpsp` with `replace=true` racing a concurrent write to `srv-2-psp` —
+  `EXEC` fails and nothing is half-applied
 - `/addpsp` without it — still rejected, with the existing message
 - the end-to-end case that motivated this: subscribe devices to a certificate-based APNs service, replace it with a `.p8` provider, and push to